scikit-hep/awkward/docs-sphinx/reference/ak.layout.ByteMaskedArray.rst

 ak.layout.ByteMaskedArray
 -------------------------

-The ByteMaskedArray implements an :doc:`ak.types.OptionType` with two aligned arrays, a boolean ``mask`` and ``content``.
+The ByteMaskedArray implements an :class:`ak.types.OptionType` with two aligned arrays, a boolean ``mask`` and ``content``.
 At any element ``i`` where ``mask[i] == valid_when``, the value can be found at ``content[i]``.
 If ``mask[i] != valid_when``, the value is missing (None).